 A second Collaboration Agreement was signed for 2008-2011, outlining important objectives including a review of the CDAMS Indigenous Health Curriculum Framework and Healthy Futures Report, a biennial Indigenous Knowledge Initiative for the Deans of Medicine, and vertical integration of Indigenous Health curriculum.

-A third Collaboration Agreement has recently been developed and signed for the period 2012-2015, building on the successes of the 2005-2008 and 2008-2011 Collaboration Agreements and reaffirming the strong and sustained commitment of both organisations to partnership.
-Key activities within the current Agreement include advocating for medical education structural and policy reform, maintaining active partnerships with peak bodies in medical education and training, and initiating research, data collation, reporting and programs aimed to increase the retention rates of Aboriginal and Torres Strait Islander medical students.
+A third Collaboration Agreement was developed and signed for the period 2012-2015, building on the successes of the 2005-2008 and 2008-2011 Collaboration Agreements and reaffirming the strong and sustained commitment of both organisations to partnership.
+Key activities within the Agreement included advocating for medical education structural and policy reform, maintaining active partnerships with peak bodies in medical education and training, and initiating research, data collation, reporting and programs aimed to increase the retention rates of Aboriginal and Torres Strait Islander medical students.

 Both Medical Deans and AIDA are committed to working together within the principles of acknowledgement of the sovereignty of Aboriginal and Torres Strait Islander peoples, mutual regard and respect, inclusive consultation and decision-making, and cultural safety for all peoples in all spheres.